 Interest Groups are governed by the 2017 SETAC Interest Group Guidelines and the SETAC Interest Group Charter Guidelines.

 Using Interest Group Tools

-For instructions and help on how to use IG tools, please refer to Guidance for Group Users, Guidance for Listservs, and the Guidance for Group Administrators.
+For instructions and help on how to use IG tools, please refer to Guidance for Group Users, Guidance for Group Messages, and the Guidance for Group Administrators.